FormidableLabs/redux-little-router/README.md

 ```

 ### `<Fragment>`

-Think of `<Fragment>` as the midpoint of a "flexibility continuum" that starts with raw switch statements and ends with React Router's `<Route>` component.
+Think of `<Fragment>` as the midpoint of a "flexibility continuum" that starts with raw switch statements and ends with React Router v3's `<Route>` component.
 Fragments can live anywhere within the React tree, making split-pane or nested UIs easy to work with.

 The simplest fragment is one that displays when a route is active: